Fidelity National Information Services, Inc. research snapshot

 Management

-Stephanie Ferris has led the company through the Worldpay separation and the 2026 issuer solutions acquisition.
-The key capital allocation test is whether free cash flow goes to debt reduction before buybacks or new deals dilute focus.
+Stephanie Ferris has led the company through the 2024 Worldpay sale, the January 2026 Total Issuing Solutions acquisition, and the simultaneous Worldpay minority stake sale.
+The key capital allocation test is whether free cash flow goes to debt reduction toward the 2.8x gross leverage target before buybacks or new deals dilute focus.

 Industry trend